peterot/HomekitDataExporter/README.md

 ### Installing InfluxDB and Grafana

-The application can send data to any InfluxDB instance.
+The application has been configured to send data to any InfluxDB V2+ instance.
 The following steps indicate how to set this up using Docker containers for both the InfluxDB and Grafana

 1. Install [Docker](https://docs.docker.com/desktop/install/mac-install/)
 1. Install [Homebrew](https://docs.brew.sh/Installation) - while not strictly neccessary Homebrew makes package management much simpler.